Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 <summary>make package: Package the Design</summary>

 ### make package: Package the Design
-With the AI Engine outputs created, as well as the new platform, you can now generate the programmable device image (PDI) and a package to be used on an SD card.
-The PDI contains all executables, bitstreams, configurations of the device.
-The packaged SD card directory contains everything to boot Linux, the generated applications and `.xclbin`.
+With the AI Engine outputs and the new platform created, you can generate the programmable device image (PDI) and a package to use on an SD card.
+The PDI contains all executables, bitstreams, and device configurations.
+The packaged SD card directory contains everything needed to boot Linux, run generated applications, and load `.xclbin`.

-The command to run this step is as follows (default TARGET=hw_emu, N_FIR_FILTERS=1, N_FIR_TAPS=15, FIR_WINDOW_SIZE=256, EN_TRACE=0):
+run this command with the default values `TARGET=hw_emu`, `N_FIR_FILTERS=1`, `N_FIR_TAPS=15`, `FIR_WINDOW_SIZE=256`, and `EN_TRACE=0`:
 ```
 make package
 ```

-or
+or use the expanded command:
 ```
 cd build/fir_$(N_FIR_TAPS)_taps/x$(N_FIR_FILTERS)_firs/winSz_$(FIR_WINDOW_SIZE)/x$(N_AIE_PER_FIR)_aie_per_fir/hw_emu